-Glassdoor Rating 1
+Glassdoor Rating

-(1) As of June 30, 2021.
-Number of oustomers for 82 Cloud Storage and Computer Backup Includes approx. 13,500 customers that use both product offerings
+As of June 30, 2021.
+Number of oustomers for B2 Cloud Storage and Computer Backup Includes approx. 13,500 customers that use both product offerings (2) Engite fixed user and/of bacamber 31, 2020.

-(2) For the fiscal year ended December 31, 2020

 Customers

 GLADSTONE INSTITUTES

 "Everything we can do to get our scientists back to working on their data directly benefits humanity.
 Backblaze enables us to empower them so they can work as fast as they're realistically able to."